jbsoum/Truecharts-Build-Tutorial/README.md

 -----

-## Step One: Set up TrueNAS SCALE and the Administrator Account
+## Step One: Set up TrueNAS SCALE Bootable USB
 1. First, download the installer from here, this should be the latest Cobia build: [Download TrueNAS SCALE](https://www.truenas.com/download-truenas-scale/)
 2. Next, you'll want to burn this to a thumb drive, using something like [Rufus](https://rufus.ie/) on Windows.
 3. If on Windows, use [Rufus](https://rufus.ie/) to burn the iso to the USB and skip to step 6.